Dan Eisner's Rate Prediction

 Warming Canadian housing markets?

-Will new mortgage rules recently dropped by the federal government spur more housing activity ahead of Spring 2025?
+Will new mortgage rules recently dropped by the federal government also help spur more buying activity into Spring 2025?

 U.S. economy and rate-cut pace.